 Hit ‘Minimize option’ and choose Disk Method.
 The disk method may only be chosen in case you are using shared hosting.
 Other methods might be used in case you have a VPS or dedicated hosting plan.

 The content delivery network CDN must be selected as the self-hosted or FTP upload.

 Under the settings for page cache, choose the method for compression as Gzip and deflate.
 This is supposed to reduce the overall page size and load it faster.
 You need to save your configuration and move on to the next steps.

 Go to the CDN settings and choose your host active theme files.
-It is not recommended to use the wp-include files in this case as it ends up generating errors sometimes.
+It is not recommended to use the wp-includes files in this case as it ends up generating errors sometimes.

 At this stage, you would be able to see your FTP settings.
 You need to provide the settings for your web hosting FTP in the order of hostname, FTP username, FTP password.

 Save the changes and empty all your caches.

 Try opening your website.
 You will be seeing a dramatic improvement in your website on account of speed and performance.